bodrick/awesome/README.md

 *   [dair-ai/Prompt-Engineering-Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) - 🐙 Guides, papers, lecture, notebooks and resources for prompt engineering
 *   [phuocng/csslayout](https://github.com/phuocng/csslayout) - A collection of popular layouts and patterns made with CSS.
 Now it has 100+ patterns and continues growing!
 *   [openai/openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API

-## SCSS

-*   [SciSharp/BotSharp](https://github.com/SciSharp/BotSharp) - The AI Agent Framework in .NET
-*   [microsoft/TypeScript-Node-Starter](https://github.com/microsoft/TypeScript-Node-Starter) - A reference example for TypeScript and Node with a detailed README describing how to use the two together.
-*   [johndatserakis/koa-vue-notes-web](https://github.com/johndatserakis/koa-vue-notes-web) - 🤓 This is a simple SPA built using Koa as the backend, Vue as the first frontend, and React as the second frontend.
-Features MySQL integration, user authentication, CRUD note actions, and Vuex store modules.
-*   [uswds/uswds](https://github.com/uswds/uswds) - The U.S. Web Design System helps the federal government build fast, accessible, mobile-friendly websites.
-*   [slatedocs/slate](https://github.com/slatedocs/slate) - Beautiful static documentation for your API
-*   [primer/css](https://github.com/primer/css) - The CSS design system that powers GitHub

 ## CodeQL